IvayloSlavchev/IvayloSlavchev/README.md

 Hello World👋!

-I'm Ivaylo Slavchev from Bulgaria, and I am Front-End developer.
-Most of the time I work with React, but I also learn more about Node.js and MySQL as a database.
+I am Ivaylo Slavchev from Bulgaria, currently building Full-Stack web application.

+For Front-End I use: HTML/CSS, JavaScript, React.
+For Back-End I use: NodeJS, Express (which is Back-End framework).
+For Databases: MySQL, (and sometimes MSSQL)

 😎 Young and highly motivated software engineer.
 📚 3rd year of Applied Programming.